devAlphaSystem/Alpha-System-Skopos/docs/sdk_documentation.md

 - All fields in `userData` are optional
 - The `metadata` field can store any JSON-serializable data (max 8KB)
 - Email addresses are automatically validated and normalized

+## SDK Version Tracking

+Starting with version 0.28.0, the dashboard displays which SDK version is connected to each website:

+**Automatic Detection:**
+- The SDK reports its version number during initialization
+- No manual configuration required
+- Updates automatically when you restart with a new SDK version

+**Dashboard Display:**
+- Visible on website cards in the "Manage Websites" page
+- Shows "Not connected" if the SDK hasn't reported yet
+- Useful for tracking which sites need SDK updates

+**How it works:**
+1. SDK sends version information when connecting to the dashboard
+2. Dashboard stores and displays this information per website
+3. Updates persist until the next SDK connection

+**Benefits:**
+- Identify outdated SDK versions at a glance
+- Plan SDK upgrades across multiple websites
+- Troubleshoot version-specific issues
+- Monitor deployment status

 ## Graceful Shutdown